If you’ve ever spent more than you should have, gone over your budget, or regretted a purchase, this one’s for you!

 Obviously, this only works with little things that you actually have the money for.
 If you want a diamond bracelet that you can’t afford, don’t use this method. 🙂

 If you have a hard time sticking to your budget, don’t bring more cash than you are supposed to spend.

 If you only have $50 to spend on groceries, bring $50 of cash into the store.
 You’re not allowed to cheat and use a credit card if you go over budget.
-Use a calculator to add up your purchases if you need to.
+Use a tally counter to add up your purchases as you go.

 11. Wrap Up Your Card

 I can’t remember where I heard this advice, but I like it.

 If you are overspending, wrap a special note around your credit card telling yourself why you shouldn’t spend money.
 The note could say something like “saving for vacation” or “house downpayment” or “we’re almost out of debt”.